-You may use a synthetic motor oil if it meets the same requirements given for conventional motor oil: energy conserving, a service classification of SJ, and the proper weight as shown on the chart.
+You may use a synthetic motor oil if it meets the same requirements given for conventional motor oil: it displays the API Certification Seal, and it is the proper weight as shown on the chart.
 When using synthetic oil, you must follow the oil and filter change intervals given in the maintenance schedule.